The China Transit Visa: Everything You Need to Know

 If arriving into Xi’an you can travel to Xianyang.
 If you are arriving into Chengdu you can travel to the following cities during your transit period: Deyang, Leshan, Luzhou, Meishan, Neijiang, Suining, Ya’an, Yibin, Zigong, and Ziyang.

-Travel is limited within the city when transiting in:
+Travel is limited to within the city when transiting in:

 Firstly, and very importantly, you must be transiting in China.
 You must arrive from a different country than you intend to depart to.
 However, Hong Kong, Taiwan and Macau are not considered to be parts of China when considering transit visas.
 Therefore, these can be used as starting or ending destinations for your trip.